 "If you're trying to reach out to a CEO or a sales director that you've never spoken to before, the chances of getting him or her on the phone are zero.
 The chance of them accepting your request off the back of a one-line private message is probably zero.
 But if you can explain a little bit about a specific role and why you think they’d be ideal for it, it gives your request more gravitas."

 Not only can video be used more in social media outreach, but in improving email engagement, too.
-Daniel explains why the Odro platform is especially tailored to this style of outreach:
+Daniel explains why the Odro platform is specially tailored to this style of outreach:

 "Our video platform has a “magic button”, which is an add-on in Outlook – if you want to email somebody and send them a quick video, you can do that all from within your email.
 It's great for a personalised outreach and building those relationships early on.